7 Luxurious Moringa Oil Body Butter Recipes

 • 10 drops patchouli essential oil

 1. Combine shea butter and coconut oil in a skillet or pot.
-Using a double boiler (or a DIY-one), slowly heat the mixture on low until softened and easily manipulated, stirring regularly until butter and oil are thoroughly combined.
-Remove from heat.
+Use a double boiler or DIY version to slowly heat the mixture on low until softened and easily manipulated.
+Stir regularly until the butter and oil are thoroughly combined.
+Once done, remove from heat.

-2. Let the shea/coconut mixture cool on the counter until warm, but not hot.
+2. Allow the shea/coconut mixture to cool on the counter until warm but not hot.

-3. Add the Moringa oil and arrowroot starch to the shea and coconut, and stir until fully incorporated.
+3. Add the Moringa oil and arrowroot starch to the shea and coconut mixture, and stir until fully incorporated.

-4. Store the mixture in the refrigerator for about 40 minutes.
-Allow the mixture to cool and solidify just slightly; the mixture will start to look a little cloudy.
+4. Place the mixture in the refrigerator for about 40 minutes.
+Let it cool and solidify slightly; you’ll notice the mixture starting to appear slightly cloudy.
 Remove from the refrigerator before it hardens completely.

-5. Add all three essential oils to the lotion, and mix until fully incorporated.
-If you would like whipped lotion, use a hand/stand mixer or immersion blender and whip for about 7-10 minutes until fluffy.
-If you don’t want whipped lotion, mix by hand for about 5 minutes or using a hand mixer for about 1-2 minutes.
+5. Add all three essential oils to the lotion and mix until fully incorporated.
+If you prefer whipped lotion, use a hand/stand mixer or immersion blender and whip for about 7-10 minutes until fluffy.
+If you don’t want whipped lotion, mix by hand for about 5 minutes or use a hand mixer for about 1-2 minutes.

-6. Scoop your body butter into their containers and enjoy!
-Seal tightly when not in use.
+6. Scoop your freshly prepared body butter into your containers and enjoy!
+Remember to seal tightly when not in use.

 Ingredients